statnett/k3a-topic-terminator/README.md

 ## Goal

-The goal is to terminate (delete) unused topics in Kafka Unused topics are topics that match the following three conditions:
+The goal is to terminate (delete) unused topics in Kafka.
+Unused topics are topics that match the following three conditions:

 - Not internal topic used internally by Kafka components